Company Culture: three practices Virgin Trains use to ensure they go the extra mile

 When an error has occurred, which is inevitable with public transport, they contact their customers directly to apologise for the disruption to their journey.
 They confirm the amount that will be refunded directly into the customer’s account and ensure they will contact again to inform the customer of when the payment has been made.
 They also provide further detail about the efforts they are making to achieve consistent levels of performance and improve the reliability of the railway infrastructure.
 This a promise they share with the customers directly, and a perfect example of engaging on a personal level.

-They inspire you to return
+How company culture inspires you to return

-This is a perfect example of what companies can do when things go wrong: they explain the situation, offer a solution and put personal experience before short term costs.
+This is a perfect example of what companies can do when things go wrong.
+They explain the situation, offer a solution and put personal experience before short term costs.
 In doing so, they are able to raise the bar of service to such a level that there’s no need for their customers to search for an alternative – they become fans for life.